DanielGronau/genjiTest/docs/GENERAL.md

 </table>

 All built-in generators will provide only non-null values.
 Using the `@WithNulls` annotation, a certain percentage of nulls can be inserted in the generated samples.
-The probability value will be clamped to the range 0.0 (no null) to 1.0 (all nulls), and defaults to 0.05, which means that about 1 in 20 values will be a `null` value.
+The probability value will be clamped to the range 0.0 (no `null`) to 1.0 (all `null`s), and defaults to 0.05, which means that about 1 in 20 values will be a `null` value.
+Arguments of primitive types will not be affected by `@WithNulls`.

+At the moment, `@WithNulls` is not permitted for method parameter generics.